A-YATTA/AMDH/README.md

 ## Malware detection
-MDMA v2.0 include the first version of malware detection.
+MDMA v2.1 include malware detection based on most used permissions and combinations by malwares.

-It's based on 543 malwares samples uniques permissions that are never used by legitimate applications (based on 480 ligitimate applications).
+It's based on more than 500 malwares samples uniques permissions that are never used by legitimate applications (based on more than 400 ligitimate applications).

-The python notebook will be added in a different repository once completed.

 > Note: Most system Apps will be flagged as "Malware" but can be ignored for this version.

 ## Roadmap
 - Android application
-- Malware detection
 - Applications settings hardening
 - GUI